Environment and Outdoor Spaces

 Public Swimming at the Pond

-Swimming in the Pond is limited to 7 am to 2 pm.
+The Pond is a conservation area.
+Swimming in the Pond is therefore limited to 7 am to 2 pm.
 Student monitors patrol the area during summer months to ensure that swimming hours are observed and thereby protect the conservation area as a habitat for a variety of wild species.
 There is no public swimming in McKay Lake also to protect the conservation area; swimming from private docks is by invitation of the owners only.
+While enjoying the Pond, please help protect and rehabilitate its shoreline.
+Please stay within the designated access area to reduce erosion and please do not dig in the sand to limit erosion and protect the shoreline.